Rachel produces the digital and social media content for NPR and WBUR’s Here & Now.

 Ahead of the 2014 midterm elections, she won a fellowship from the WBUR iLab to spend a month driving cross-country in her 1991 Vanagon, talking with young Americans about the issues most important to them.
 Her “Alternate Routes” blog included daily interviews and hundreds of photos.

 Before joining Here & Now in 2013, Rachel was Senior News Writer for WBUR, writing and reporting for local newscasts, and often filling in as senior producer of WBUR’s All Things Considered and Morning Edition.

 Prior to joining WBUR in 2010, Rachel helped launch a line of solar thermal devices at the startup Practical Solar, Inc. Previously, she was a reporter at the Vineyard Gazette on Martha’s Vineyard.

 Rachel has also worked as a Vatican City tour guide and Roman pub crawl guide.
-In 2007, she bought a 27-foot sailboat, “Barbarella,” and embarked on a 3,000-mile, seven-month voyage.
-She continued to live aboard the boat on Boston Harbor until December 2009.
+In 2007, she moved on board a 27-foot sailboat, “Barbarella,” and embarked on a 3,000-mile, seven-month voyage.
+She continued to live aboard in Boston Harbor until December 2009.